JoeBwonKenobi/My-Coding-Projects-Coding-Dojo-/README.md

 # Methods:

 Before splitting the data, we will drop and duplicates, and check for any inconsistancies.
-This will help prepare our dat for machine learning.
+This will help prepare the data for machine learning.
-Then We identified the features (X) and the target (y).
+Then I identified the features (X) and the target (y) and performed a validation split.
-Then we performed a validation split.
+Next, I created a preprocessing object to prepare the dataset for Machine Learning.
-Next we created a preprocessing object to prepare the dataset for Machine Learning.
+I imputed missing values using the Simple Imputer after the validation split to ensure there was no data leakage. then build the separate models.
+After running the training data on the models, I tuned them to get the optimal result and then ran the imporoved models on the testing data to get the best version of the best model.

-We imputed missing values using the Simple Imputer after the validation split to ensure there was no data leakage.
+# Visualizations:

-# Models:
+The
 Outlet Sales vs. Food category count

 ![image](https://user-images.githubusercontent.com/117705408/210702555-0959b106-27de-4dcf-8f33-7606d8d518d5.png)